-Professor's office hours: Tuesdays 4:30 - 5:30 PM Room 386, 725 Spadina Avenue
+Professor's office hours:Tuesdays 4:30 - 5:30PMRoom 386, 725Spadina Avenue

 Textbook: There is no textbook for this course.
-The required readings are all either posted on our Blackboard site, or, available in the other version of this outline which has quick links to electronic articles.
-When using the quick links, ALWAYS chose the PDF version of a reading.
-If you do, you get the correct page references and the tables and figures turn our correctly.
+The required readings are all either posted on our Blackboard site, or, available through Library Course Reserve.
+When you log on to the Portal, you will find a panel for Library Course Reserves at the bottom right of the screen.